 Finding car insurance after a DUI in Massachusetts

 Finding car insurance after a DUI in Massachusetts can be difficult.
-Once you are convicted of a DUI, car insurance companies will see you as a high-risk driver, placing you in a negative light for car insurance.
-If this was not your first DUI, there is a high chance you may even be rejected new car insurance and even renewal.
+Once you are convicted of a DUI, car insurance companies will likely see you as a high-risk driver, meaning you will likely pay higher premiums than drivers with clean records.

 |Car insurance company||Average annual premium after a DUI|